estebanchica07/learning-english-blog/README.md

 * Crazy teaches tricks
 * Freddy's Multiple personalities
 * Created by the incredible Platzi team
+* Includes some examples on Linux, Windows and MAC.

 And as a friendly reminder: